-As an AuDHD person navigating life in a neurotypical world, there are some approaches that I have found much more helpful than others.
-This is my perspective and I find that this resonates with my clients as a good starting point for understanding individual experience.
+As an AuDHD person navigating life in a neurotypical world, there are some approaches that I have found much more effective in reducing the negative impacts and recovering the positive aspects of being AuDHD.

 If you would like to explore more about this approach, please don’t hesitate to book an introductory chat with me.